Inis Oirr, Ireland Day Trip to Aran Islands' Inisheer from Doolin by JetSettingFools.com

 Ride on a Inis Oirr and Cliffs of Moher Cruise, Ireland

-We opted to take the sightseeing cruise at the end of the day, after we returned on the Inis Oirr ferry to Doolin.
-We think the late afternoon Cliffs of Moher cruises offer the best view and hopefully the sun shining on the cliff face.
+We opted to take the sightseeing cruise at the end of the day, after we returned on the Inis Oirr Ferry to Doolin.
+We believe the late afternoon Cliffs of Moher cruises offer the best view and hopefully the sun shining on the cliff face.

-Passengers could, however, choose to take the Cliffs of Moher boat cruise first and then hop on the Doolin to Inisheer ferry boat.
-Either way, we highly recommend the scenic boat tour!
-Book the Combo Ticket here!
+You can choose to take the Cliffs of Moher boat cruise first and then hop on the Doolin to Inisheer ferry boat.
+Either way, we highly recommend the scenic boat tour.
+Book the Combo Ticket!

 Galway to Inis Oirr

-Note: The Aran Islands Ferries Company does run a direct, seasonal boat from Galway City Docks to Inis Mor and the Cliffs of Moher, but only in the summer months.
+Note: The Aran Islands Ferries Company does run a direct, seasonal boat from Galway City Docks to Inis Mor, then passing by Cliffs of Moher.
 They do not run a boat to Inisheer from Galway City Docks.

-The shuttle buses from the city center to catch the ferry from Rossaveal to Inisheer depart Galway one hour prior to the ferry sailing.
+The shuttle buses from Galway city center to catch the ferry from Rossaveal to Inisheer depart one hour prior to the ferry sailing.

 The ferry to Inis Oirr from Rossaveal takes about 1 hour and 30 minutes.
-The Inisheer Island ferry boats are for foot passengers only and do not accommodate cars.
-Find more information about Inisheer Irish ferries from Galway here
+The Inisheer Island ferry boats are for passengers only and do not accommodate cars.
+Find more information about Inisheer Irish ferries from Galway on the Aran Islands Ferries website

 Inis Mor to Inis Oirr